The last time I tried to visit Turkey was more than 30 years ago, and my attempt failed. I’ll tell that story at the end of this post.

 Without further ado, here are my suggestions for sightseeing in Ankara:

-One day in Ankara
+One day of sightseeing in Ankara

 Ankara isn’t a tourist destination; it’s a seat of government.
 It’s also a very big city covering a large area.
 Nevertheless, there were plenty of things to see in Ankara to suit my interests.
 Here’s what I did, in the order I followed: